tanzimzaki/phase-1-review-strings-lab/README.md

 into a string it no longer functions as JavaScript code for declaring and assigning a `currentUser` variable.

-Since we want `welcomeMessage` to contain both `'Welcome to Flatbook, '` and the value stored in `currentUser`, we have two options: **concatenation** and **interpolation**.
+Since we want `welcomeMessage` to contain both `'Welcome to Axibook, '` and the value stored in `currentUser`, we have two options: **concatenation** and **interpolation**.